nandorocker/evenly-web/_projects/digital-concert-hall-tvos.md

    The app is beeing build on the same foundations as the successfull and highly aclaimed [iOS App](/projects/digital-concert-hall/).
 Just like it's mobile counterpart the Apple TV app was freshly designed from the ground up to take advantage of the Siri remote and the focus based navigation of tvOS.

+   The app will be availible in Spring 2016.
 Stay tuned for more updates.

 hero-img: /images/img02.png
 hero-img-small: /images/img02-small.png